basecamp/bcx-api/sections/attachments.md

 }
 ```

 Get attachments
 ---------------

-* `GET /projects/1/attachments.json` shows attachments for this
-project with file metadata, urls, and associated attachables (Uploads, Messages,
-or Comments) with a `200 OK` response.
+* `GET /projects/1/attachments.json` returns attachments in the specified project, each with its file metadata, URLs, and associated attachable (a message, todo, upload, or comment).
-* `GET /attachments.json` shows attachments for all projects.
+* `GET /attachments.json` returns attachments in all projects.

 ```json
 [